AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::

-:::info Compatibility with different versions of AdGuard
+:::info Compatibility

-Stealth Mode is available in AdGuard for Windows, Mac, and Android, and AdGuard Browser Extension.
-All other products will ignore the rules with `$stealth` modifier. `$stealth` modifier with specific options is supported by AdGuard for Windows, Mac, and Android, **running CoreLibs version 1.10 or later**.
+* Stealth Mode is available in AdGuard for Windows, Mac, and Android, and AdGuard Browser Extension.
+All other products will ignore the rules with `$stealth` modifier.
+* `$stealth` modifier with specific options is supported by AdGuard for Windows, Mac, and Android, **running CoreLibs version 1.10 or later**.

 :::